Trioxis/fossilize-aws-ebs/docs/API.md

 * `BackupConfig` is an object with property `BackupTypes`
     * `BackupTypes` is an array of objects mapped from the `backups:config-v0` tag.
 They have the form `{Frequency: x, Expiry: y, Alias: 'AliasName'}` (see the [Backup Tag API](./BackupTagAPI.md) for details).
 The `Alias` property is optional.
 * `Tags` is an object mapped from the EC2 tags on the volume.
 Properties on the `Tags` object are named according to the tag `key` and have the tag value

+The `warnings` property of the above objects is an array of strings that describe problems that occurred while parsing EC2 objects.

 ## SnapshotAnalyser